-This section presents information about the Admissions policies for the programs and degrees offered by the School of Medicine.
-Refer to the MD, Health Professions or Joint sections of this page for more information about individual programs and their admission requirements.
+This section presents information about the admissions policies for the programs and degrees offered by the School of Medicine.
+Refer to the MD, Health Professions and Joint sections of this page for more information about individual programs and their admission requirements.

-Entrance requirements to the School of Medicine include:
+Entrance requirements to the School of Medicine include the following:

 - Evidence of superior intellectual ability and scholastic achievement;

 - Completion of at least 90 semester hours of college courses in an approved college or university;